ringcentral/engage-digital-api-docs/docs/webhooks/create.md

 4. Set the response body to only contain the value of `hub.challenge`.
 5. Respond with an HTTP status code of 200.

+## Webhook auto disconnection

+To improve webhook management, Engage has a specific mechanism that will control if sent webhook has been acknowledged or not.
+If the endpoint returns error in response to the webhook within the given threshold (e.g. if 75% of requests are failed), we'll send the email notifying that something went unexpected.
+After that, until the situation recovers, we will stop retrying sending webhooks.
+Once everything normalizes, the webhooks will be auto-recovered.